 I also reviewed the American Express Nectar credit card last year.
 This is currently a pretty good deal – no fee for the first year and £100 of Nectar points for signing up.
 Amex has tightened up on who can apply, though, and you only get the £100 if you have NO American Express-issued Amex cards at all.

 I have also written about how I use Nectar to (indirectly) convert my Amex Membership Rewards points into John Lewis / Waitrose vouchers.
-And whether it is better to take Nectar points or Flying Club miles when booking on Virgin Trains.
+I also covered whether it is better to take Nectar points or Flying Club miles when booking on Virgin Trains.

 Sainsbury announced yesterday that it is halving its Nectar earning rate from April 2015.
 You will earn only 1 point per £1 spent rather than 2 points.
 Details can be found on the Sainsbury website here.